 Emma is the Self Reliant Group manager.
 She works with Karen and the SRG coordinators in Wales and England managing Purple Shoots’ work on SRGs and helping to find and train new partners and facilitators for our groups.
 She has previously worked in educational publishing for companies such as Pearson and Cambridge University Press with a focus on employability.
 Emma loves working with people to take control of their own lives and reach their potential.
 When she is not working on SRGs, she is on her small holding in Wales knee-deep in sheep, chickens and mud.

-After a number of years being an Executive Director of her family’s office supplies business until its sale, and taking time to raise two amazing children, Lesley has enjoyed a variety of interesting customer-facing roles.
+Lesley has enjoyed a variety of interesting customer-facing role, after a number of years being an Executive Director of her family’s office supplies business until its sale, and taking time to raise two amazing children.
 These included running an NHS Training Centre, working for Gloucestershire Enterprise, being a Road Safety Officer and a Teaching Assistant at a local primary school in a disadvantaged area of Cheltenham.
 During much of this time she has led a number of clubs for primary school children introducing them to Drama, Music and Fun.

 Lesley has, though, found the work of creating and facilitating Self Reliant Groups the most rewarding of her career and one in which she shares the joy of being valued.
 In her spare time, she loves looking after her grandchildren, and enjoys the Theatre, reading and keeping fit, though not all at the same time – and if cookery required a degree, she would be a PHD by now!